Violet Oaklander: Windows to Our Children

 While she was teaching a class at Chapman University in the mid-1970s titled "Counseling with Children," Oaklander wrote a paper about her work approach that later turned out to be the outline for her now-renowned book, Windows to Our Children: A Gestalt Therapy Approach to Children and Adolescents.
 Also during this time, Oaklander was leading workshops around Los Angeles and Orange Counties.
 The participants often asked for more written information, which gave Oaklander the idea to turn her paper into a book.
 Ultimately, Oaklander completed the early version of Windows as her PhD dissertation while attending International College in 1978.
 The first edition of Windows was published by Real People Press, Moab, Utah, in 1978. and later by the Gestalt Journal Press.

 About Windows, Gestalt therapist Edwin C. Nevis wrote, "[O]ne book, Windows to Our Children: A Gestalt Therapy Approach to Children and Adolescents (1978), has inspired child therapists all over the world and promulgated the Gestalt approach internationally...
 Since its publication in 1978, many professionals have become interested in Gestalt therapy through reading her book and attending her trainings.
 Windows is a classic in the field of child psychotherapy, and read studiously by therapists and students of all theoretical persuasions."
 Psychotherapist Christiane Elsbree wrote, "Those who have trained with Violet know that she often said, 'I don't fix kids.'
 Yet her delight in each child, her 'I- Thou' approach, supports the child's growth through facilitated contact and awareness, helping children find who they are and their own rightful path, their emergent path, their own organismic self-regulation and well-being...
 Over the course of twenty-six years, her two-week training programs in Santa Barbara and Hermosa Beach brought together therapists and counselors from more than twenty-five countries and six continents to form an intensive learning community.
 The interest in Violet's work brings to light the widespread interest in the theory and practice of Gestalt therapy and what it has to offer world-wide in the field of health and well-being."

-Windows has been published in 15 languages in addition to English, including Chinese, Croatian, Czechoslovakian, French, German, Hebrew, Italian, Korean, Lithuanian, Polish, Portuguese, Romanian, Russian, and Spanish.
+Windows has been published in 15 languages in addition to English, including Chinese, Croatian, Czech, Slovak, French, German, Hebrew, Italian, Korean, Lithuanian, Polish, Portuguese, Romanian, Russian, and Spanish.